ihsotas0/Interfaced/worldbuilding/jots.md

 Program Space, making invisibility without a dedicated Method impossible.
 (This invisibility comes from having a "spirit" avatar without an "actual" avatar.)

+Elliot: "That PhD's carefully constructed, personalized, tailored, statically model for host unmasking, which takes in whatever the fuck and spits out some ID number, so nothing compared to my skills."